 Afternoon: Te Papa Tongarewa

-Now, I only got to have a 24 hours in Wellington itinerary altogether on my tour.
+Now, I only got to have one 24 hours in Wellington itinerary while enjoying my tour.
 So I feel a little sheepish saying with confidence that in such a short amount of time I got to know the city.
 (Though I definitely enjoyed absolutely everything I experienced.)
 However, I do think I can say with confidence that Te Papa, the Museum of New Zealand, is the most exciting attraction in Wellington.

 approximately top 5: te papa edition